nathanwbailey/etinynet-implementation-pytorch/README.md

 Uses tiny-imagenet-200 to train and test the network.

-This specific branch adds regularisation to the network in an attempt to improve test accuarcy.
+This specific branch adds regularisation to the network in an attempt to improve test accuracy.

 Dropout and image cropping are used to achieve this.